 - If the mould problem is more severe, then a good option would be to use bleach or specialised mould and mildew remover.

 However, if you take care properly to dry out your sauna cabin after each and every use and if it has proper ventilation, mould growth would rarely become an issue.

-When in doubt how you should treat or repair something, best contact the manufacturer to make sure that you can experience the benefits of owning an outdoor sauna for much longer.
+When in doubt about how you should treat or repair something, best contact the manufacturer to make sure that you can experience the benefits of owning an outdoor sauna for much longer.